ServicesAboutInsightsContact

 The structural flaw is in who owns what.
 Change teams build the plans.
 Leaders own the outcomes.
 But leaders are kept informed rather than accountable.
 The change function operates as a support function, working alongside the business rather than inside the accountability structure that actually drives behavior.

 BCG studied 225 transformation programs and found the primary drivers of failure were four hard-side factors: project duration, team capability, management commitment, and the additional effort required of employees beyond their day jobs.
-Twenty years ago, the data already pointed to operating conditions, not people.[1]
+Twenty years ago, the data already pointed to operating conditions rather than people.[1]

 The organizational design literature explains why.
 Ben Horowitz frames organizational design as a communications architecture: every structure optimizes some paths at the expense of others.[3]
 When new technology changes who has information and who has decision rights, the old paths become liabilities.
 The structural move is to redesign them deliberately, before they reassert themselves as informal workarounds.